rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Surely you have spoken in my ears, and I have heard the sound of your words. ^3308

-You say, I am pure, without transgression; I am clean, and there is no iniquity in me. ^3309
+You say, 'I am pure, without transgression; I am clean, and there is no iniquity in me. ^3309

 Behold, he finds occasions against me, he counts me as his enemy, ^3310

-he puts my feet in the stocks and watches all my paths. ^3311
+he puts my feet in the stocks and watches all my paths.' ^3311

 Behold, in this you are not right.
 I will answer you, for God is greater than man. ^3312

-Why do you contend against him, saying, He will answer none of man’s words? ^3313
+Why do you contend against him, saying, 'He will answer none of man's words'? ^3313

 For God speaks in one way, and in two, though man does not perceive it. ^3314